iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    </figcaption>

-   For example, if a harmonic component appears (or disappears for that matter) in the input that wasn't present during the training, or if a specific unexpected combination of harmonics occurs, the latent variables won't be optimized to accurately represent this newfound state.
+   For example, if a harmonic component appears (or disappears for that matter) in the STFT that wasn't present during the training (e.g. a bearing fault), or if a specific unexpected combination of harmonics occurs, the latent variables won't be optimized to accurately represent this newfound state.
    As a result, the output of the autoencoder will start to diverge from the input.

    This discrepancy between the input and the model's output is measured by a loss function, for example the MAE (mean absolute error), which transforms